-Checklist Y/N/Notes Use 'Be REAL' to identify consumers who may show signs they could be vulnerable.
+Checklist Y/N/Notes Use BE REAL to identify consumers who may show signs they could be vulnerable.
 Once a consumer has shown signs of vulnerability, then steps can be taken to support them.
-If signs are there, use the checklist to document what you discussed. • R - Retain Is the consumer able to retain, remember and repeat in their own words the information you give them?
-Do you have to repeat what you have said over and over again?
-Do they ask for clarification and ask you to explain the words or terminology being used? • E - Explain Is the consumer able to properly evaluate and explain the decision they have made?
+If signs are there, use the checklist to document what you discussed.
+Retain Is the consumer able to retain and repeat the information you give them?
+Do you have to repeat what you have discussed over and over again?
+Explain Is the consumer able to properly explain or communicate the decision they have made?
 Are they joining in the discussion or just agreeing with what you are saying?
-Are they coherent and fluent in the language being used? • A - Able Is the consumer able to hear, understand and communicate what they are being told and their situation?
 Are they asking questions that aren't related to what you are saying?
-Do they tell you their thoughts and questions, and if so, do they make sense? • L - Listen Is the consumer able to listen, follow and understand the discussion taking place, or are they distracted, confused and not hearing what you have to say?
-Do they take an unusually long time to respond to a question?
+Able Is the consumer able to understand what they are being told?
+Listen Is the consumer able to listen, follow and understand the discussion taking place?
+Or are they just repeating what you say?
 I have read and considered how the consumer is assessed against the businesses vulnerability guidance/policy.
 I have actively encouraged the consumer to share any potential vulnerability, considering all circumstances - situational, marketplace, health, life events, relevant abilities and barriers.
 I have recorded anything the consumer has said on the relevant system.
 I have discussed my approach with my line manager or other members of staff.
+I am considering whether I need any further information from the consumer to support them in their experience and to ensure they get what they need from the business.